tc39/notes/es7/2016-05/may-24.md

 MS: I did not sense that this is the case.

-AR: We want a decision, whatever the decision is.
+ARB: We want a decision, whatever the decision is.

 DH: I agree to the consensus to accept PTC, but I don't accept the requirement to ship PTC.